jphalford/blog/README.md

 ```

-### A Generic Test Runner

-> Maybe drop this section

-- use forName + getDeclaredConstructor to initialise the test class
-- demonstrate that no compile time reference so can be moved out of the source set

 It was approaching afternoon tea and with the smell of scones heavy in the air the programmer decided to have
 one last look at their tests...